 To avoid the second service being mistakenly bundled or rejected, include a separate notice explaining it.
 As a reminder, no single document can not be utilized for both services simultaneously.

 For example, an E/M service that demands significant time and documentation may absorb so many components of the preventive service that you don’t have a complete history and exam.
 Some doctors prescribe two visits in certain situations because of this exact reason.

 Bundling is more common if the separate service can be considered age-appropriate, such as at the beginning of acne treatment.
 Preventative services will not package if an E/M note can create for the condition, according to CPT’s statement of modifier 25 and the exclusions stated for the preventive visit CPT codes.

-Well-patient exams for established patients presenting for disclosure and management of their general health condition are frequently comprehensive preventive medicine services, with code selection based on their age.
+Well-patient exams for established patients presenting for disclosure and managing their general health condition are frequently comprehensive preventive medicine services, with code selection based on age.

-As stated by the American Medical Association, cost-sharing for an office visit may permit if both the office visit and the eligible preventive service separately bill, and the primary goal of both is to provide a service that may not cover by the insurance policy
+As stated by the American Medical Association, cost-sharing for an office visit may permit if both the office visit and the eligible preventive service are separately billed, and the primary goal of both is to provide a service that may not cover by the insurance policy

-The following are examples of when 99385 CPT code may be billed.
+The following are examples of when the 99385 CPT code can be reported.

 “A 45-year-old man treated for high blood pressure at a clinic receives a cholesterol screening test as a preventative measure.
 There may be cost-sharing obligations for the office visit because recommended preventive care will separately bill, and the visit was not primarily for preventive services.”

-“A recommended preventative service is obtained by a person but is not separately charged.”
+“A person obtains a recommended preventative service but is not separately charged.”
 A persistent stomach ache was the primary cause of the visit, not a recommended preventive procedure.
 As a result, the plan or issuer may ask for cost-sharing to visit the doctor’s office.”